Equity and Reconciliation

 People are not problems.
 Social inequities are.

-Many people face discrimination for their skin colour, culture, sexuality, gender, ethnicity, religion, age, or ability.
-These biases are deeply rooted in colonialism and systemic racism, showing up in policies and power structures that keep Indigenous peoples, Black and racialized communities, 2SLGBTQ+ people, people with disabilities, women, and other marginalized groups from reaching their full potential.
+Many people face discrimination for their skin colour, culture, sexuality, gender, ethnicity, religion, age, and/or ability.
+These biases are deeply rooted in colonialism and systemic racism, showing up in policies and power structures that keep Indigenous Peoples, Black and racialized communities, 2SLGBTQIA+ people, people with disabilities, women, and other marginalized groups from reaching their full potential.

 The result is higher levels of poverty, poor mental and physical health, and social exclusion for those groups.